Adenosine triphosphate: Protein solubility

+Abiogenic origins

+Acetyl phosphate (AcP), a precursor to ATP, can readily be synthesized at modest yields from thioacetate in pH 7 and 20 °C and pH 8 and 50 °C, although acetyl phosphate is less stable in warmer temperatures and alkaline conditions than in cooler and acidic to neutral conditions.
+It is unable to promote polymerization of ribonucleotides and amino acids and was only capable of phosphorylation of organic compounds.
+It was shown that it can promote aggregation and stabilization of AMP in the presence of Na+, aggregation of nucleotides could promote polymerization above 75 °C in the absence of Na+.
+It is possible that polymerization promoted by AcP could occur at mineral surfaces.
+It was shown that ADP can only be phosphorylated to ATP by AcP and other nucleoside triphosphates were not phosphorylated by AcP.
+This might explain why all lifeforms use ATP to drive biochemical reactions.

 ATP analogues

 Biochemistry laboratories often use in vitro studies to explore ATP-dependent molecular processes.
 ATP analogs are also used in X-ray crystallography to determine a protein structure in complex with ATP, often together with other substrates.

 Enzyme inhibitors of ATP-dependent enzymes such as kinases are needed to examine the binding sites and transition states involved in ATP-dependent reactions.

 Most useful ATP analogs cannot be hydrolyzed as ATP would be; instead, they trap the enzyme in a structure closely related to the ATP-bound state.
 Adenosine 5′-(γ-thiotriphosphate) is an extremely common ATP analog in which one of the gamma-phosphate oxygens is replaced by a sulfur atom; this anion is hydrolyzed at a dramatically slower rate than ATP itself and functions as an inhibitor of ATP-dependent processes.
 In crystallographic studies, hydrolysis transition states are modeled by the bound vanadate ion.

 Caution is warranted in interpreting the results of experiments using ATP analogs, since some enzymes can hydrolyze them at appreciable rates at high concentration.